 This tells Smarty whether or not to cache the output of the templates to

-.
+the $cache_dir.
 By default this is set to the

 constant Smarty::CACHING_OFF.
 If your templates consistently generate